-Waiting

-- · Be on time. - · Wait quietly away from the road. - Don't move toward the bus until the driver opens the door and signals the student. - Too early you are waiting alone too long.
-Too late you could be hurt rushing to the bus. - Cars don't always stay on the road.
-Running games might cause you to go into the road. - The driver will open the door when it is safe.
+Wa iting ( .
+Be on time.
+Wait quietly away from the road.
+Don't move toward the bus until the driver opens the door and signals the student. • Too early - you are waiting alone too long.
+Too late - you could be hurt rushing to the bus.
+Cars don't always stay on the road.
+Running games might cause you to go into the road.
+The driver will open the door when it is safe.
 The bus could skid while stopping on ice or gravel along the roadside.

-Loading

-- Use handrail.

-- · Don't bring large or sharp objects.

-- · Sit down immediately.

-- · A fall on the stairs can be painful. - Remember that in an accident you will be thrown against whatever you are carrying. - A quick start could know you down if you are not seated.

-Riding

-- Don't distract the driver.

-- · Keep body inside the bus.

-- · Don't bother the other passengers.

-- · Keep floor clear.

-- The driver's full attention must be on driving safely. - Trees, trucks, utility poles have caused bad injuries to children hanging out windows. - · Every student deserves a safe ride to school. - If there is an emergency, a clean bus means no tripping and a safe evacuation

-Unloading

-- · Stay seated until bus stops. - Don't carry awkward loads use a knapsack or tote bag. - Move away from the bus immediately.
-You must be 15 feet away. - · Go directly home.

-- · A quick stop or an accident could knock you to the floor. - Many students are killed picking up dropped objects near the bus where the driver can't see them. - You should go to sidewalk/driveway.
-The bus can be very dangerous. - Strangers might bother students hanging around the bus stop.
+Loading ( · Use handrail.
+Don't bring large or sharp objects.
+Sit down immediately. • A fall on the stairs can be painful.
+Remember that in an accident you will be thrown against whatever you are carrying.
+A quick start could know you down if you are not seated.
+Riding ( · · · Don't distract the driver.
+Keep body inside the bus.
+Don't bother the other passengers.
+Keep floor clear.
+U nlo pading ( .
+Stay seated until bus stops.
+Don't carry awkward loads use a knapsack or tote bag.
+Move away from the bus immediately.
+You must be 15 feet away.
+Go directly home. • A quick stop or an accident could knock you to the floor.
+Many students are killed picking up dropped objects near the bus where the driver can't see them.
+You should go to sidewalk/driveway.
+The bus can be very dangerous.
+Strangers might bother students hanging around the bus stop.
 Going to the wrong house could cause people to worry about where you are.

-Crossing

-- Move ahead of the bus 10 steps until you can see the driver's face. - Wait for the driver's signal. - Cross to the outside edge of the bus and make sure all traffic is stopped. - If clear cross quickly, if not clear return to curb. - The driver must always be able to see you. - · The driver will signal you when it is safe to cross the road. - You must make sure it is safe to cross. - If the road is not safe, move back to the curb.
+Crossing Move ahead of the bus 10 steps until you can see the driver's face.
+Wait for the driver's signal.
+Cross to the outside edge of the bus and make sure all traffic is stopped.
+If clear - cross quickly, if not clear - return to curb.
+The driver must always be able to see you.
+The driver will signal you when it is safe to cross the road.
+You must make sure it is safe to cross.
+If the road is not safe, move back to the curb.
 Don't just stand waiting in the road.

-HOW TO CROSS SAFELY
+©1995 Pupil Transportation Safety Institute, Inc, Syracuse, NY 1-800-836-2210